 Mobile-Crisis Services Grant Funding

-ARPA authorizes $15 million for state planning grants to be awarded by the HHS Secretary as soon as practicable.
+ARP authorizes $15 million for state planning grants to be awarded by the HHS Secretary as soon as practicable.
 It also creates a state option to cover community-based mobile crisis intervention services with 85 percent federal matching funds.

 Status

-AHCCCS has analyzed a recent State Health Official Letter (#21-008), which provided federal guidance on the increased FMAP for mobile crisis intervention services available under ARPA.
+AHCCCS has analyzed a recent State Health Official Letter (#21-008), which provided federal guidance on the increased FMAP for mobile crisis intervention services available under ARP.
 We are currently in discussions with federal partners on how best to address topics such as telehealth integration and the size of mobile crisis intervention teams.

 Public Input Welcomed

-Other ARPA Resources
+Other ARP Resources